simpsonlab/simpsonlab.github.io/_posts/2015-12-18-kdtree-mapping.md

-start an iterative process; for any given model one is trying to fit a read to, rescaling the mean and standard deviation of read events to model events gives a good starting point for calibration, and drift is initialyy ignored.
+start an iterative process; for any given model one is trying to fit a read to, rescaling the mean and standard deviation of read events to model events gives a good starting point for calibration, and drift is initially ignored.

 ![Simple initial rescaling of current values by method of moments](/assets/kdtreemapping/initial-rescale.png)

 ### Proof of concept

-A simple proof of concept of using spatial indexing to approxmiately map squiggle data can be found [on github](https://github.com/ljdursi/simple-squiggle-pseudomapper).
+A simple proof of concept of using spatial indexing to approximately map squiggle data can be found [on github](https://github.com/ljdursi/simple-squiggle-pseudomapper).
 It&#8217;s written in python, and has `scipy`, `h5py`, and `matplotlib` as dependencies.
 Note that as implemented, it is absurdly memory-hungry, and definitely requires a numpy and scipy built against a good BLAS implementation.

 As a spatial index, it uses a version of a [k-d tree](https://en.wikipedia.org/wiki/K-d_tree) (`scipy.spatial.cKDTree`), which is a very versatile and widely used (and so well-optimized) spatial index widely used in machine learning methods amongst others; different structures may have advantages for this application.